Far-right Israeli minister visits sensitive Jerusalem holy site, a threat to Gaza cease-fire talks

+JERUSALEM (AP) — Israeli Prime Minister Benjamin Netanyahu made a surprise visit to troops in southern Gaza on Thursday, his office said, days before his speech to the U.S. Congress.

-JERUSALEM (AP) — Israel’s far-right national security minister visited Jerusalem’s most sensitive holy site on Thursday, a move that could disrupt the delicate Gaza cease-fire talks.
+Netanyahu's visit to Rafah was announced hours after Israel's far-right national security minister, Itamar Ben-Gvir, visited Jerusalem's most sensitive holy site, a move that could disrupt the delicate Gaza cease-fire talks.
+Tensions over the compound have fueled past rounds of violence.

 Ben-Gvir last visited the site in May to protest countries unilaterally recognizing Palestinian statehood.